Elevation: 11,220 ft

 Climbing and access information for this peak is on Page 327 of the book.
 The access directions in the book are no longer valid due to a road closure.
 Use the access information set out below.
 Published August 2019

-As noted in the book, Webber Peak is not a separate peak but is the lower southern summit of Scott Peak.
+As noted in the book, Webber Peak is not a separate peak but is the [lower] South Summit of Scott Peak.
 It has only 104 feet of prominence.
-To complicate matters, the highest point in Clark County is located just southeast of Webber.
+To complicate matters, the highest point in Clark County is located just southeast of Webber Peak.
 The high point’s elevation is 11,220 feet and there is only 40 feet of rise from the Webber/Clark County HP saddle.
 USGS Scott Peak

 Access by Livingston Douglas